sketchbuch/vsc-workspace-sidebar/README.md

 ## Todo

-- Why was new folder not triggering a reload?
+- Investigate why compacting not working for first level ws
-- Add option to exclude all hidden folders
+- Add exclude hidden to folder config
-- Remove watcher
+- Remove hidden check from root folder path, should only apply to sub.
+- Check tests on Windows